 Joanna Harris is born in Canterbury on the same day as King William dies.

-[This is just before the end of the first millennium (so before 31st December 1000) according to Vampire Science page 151, 900 odd years ago on page 145, before the invention of science on page 147, the day William the Conqueror died on page 168, and she has been a vampire for 900 years (p.
+[According to Vampire Science.
+This was just before the end of the first millennium (so before 31st December 1000) according to Vampire Science (p.
+151), 900 odd years ago (p.
+145), before the invention of science (p.
+147), the day William the Conqueror died (p.
+168).
+She has been a vampire for 900 years (p.
 176).
 We're discounting the first millennium date, since it's inconsistent with the others, and going with William's death, since it's specific.]

 The Convent of the Little Sisters of St. Guilda is founded.
 Cessair of Diplos would pose as its mother superior.